PioneerCode/pioneer-pagination/README.md

 Pioneer Pagination is available as a [NuGet package](https://www.nuget.org/packages/Pioneer.Pagination/).

 ## How does it work?
-1) In your controller, you make a call to PaginatedMetaService which returns a PaginatedMetaModel.
+1. In your controller, you make a call to ```PaginatedMetaService which``` returns a ```PaginatedMetaModel```.
-2) You PaginatedMetaModel is then passed to your view so that the Tag Helper can utilize it.
+2. Your ```PaginatedMetaModel`` is then passed to your view so that the Tag Helper can utilize it.
-3) In your view, you bind your PaginatedMetaModel to and attribute and set a route in another attribute.
+3. In your view, you bind the ```PaginatedMetaModel`` to an attribute and set a route on another attribute.
-4) The Tag Helper generates a paginated list.
+4. The Tag Helper generates a paginated list.

 ## How do I use it?

-For a full working example, clone this repository and run the [Pioneer.Pagination.Example](https://github.com/PioneerCode/pioneer-pagination/tree/master/src/Pioneer.Pagination.Example) project.
+For a full working example, clone this repository and run the [Pioneer.Pagination.Example](https://github.com/PioneerCode/pioneer-pagination/tree/master/src/Pioneer.Pagination.Example) project locally.

 ### Install
 To install, run the following command from your package manager console: